-Living in a collectivist society, Chinese consumers tend to highly value friends and families opinions when making decisions.
-Brand recognition is therefore extremely important that consumers are willing to pay a higher price only because of the brand’s reputation, especially when it comes to foreign brands unfamiliar to them.
-Foreign enterprises entering China can experience challenges when it comes to adapting their strategy to China, an important one being brand naming in China.
+Living in a collectivist society, Chinese consumers tend to value friends and families’ opinions when making decisions.
+Therefore, brand recognition is extremely important as consumers are willing to pay a higher price due to a brand’s reputation.
+Foreign brands entering China often experience challenges when it comes to adapting their branding strategy, one of these challenges is finding a Chinese brand name.

 The Chinese brand name is a consumer’s first impression of a brand, which makes the naming of brands a top priority before entering into China market.